hdavid/VCVRack-Holon.ist/README.md

 ### Activity LEDs
 Activity LEDs for each channel indicate when Holon.ist Receiver receives OSC messages for the particular channel and receiving bank.

-Note that output jacks will also show output values graphically, but for this to happen, a cable needs to be plugged in the jack.
+Note that output jacks will also show output values visually, but for this to happen, a cable needs to be plugged in the jack.

 ### Attenuators
 Attenuators on each channel let one scale and invert CV values according to need.